AroArz/singularity_playground/README.md

 # singularity_playground
 This is a singularity image with miniconda3 as base.
-It will install snakemake and s3cmd appropriately.
-To change host base and host bucket please edit snakemake.def.
-To apply a different snakefile make changes to Snakefile.
-When changes have been made to respective files, please build a new image to incorporate respective changes.
+It will install MetaPhlAn3 and HUMAnN3 appropriately.

 ## Building
 Before the doing anything make sure singularity is installed and that you have privileges to run singularity as root.